GEizaguirre/terasort-lithops/README.md

 pip3 install -e .
 ```

+(make sure you have gcc installed in your computer)

 ### Runtime set up

 You should build and deploy a custom runtime on your FaaS service.
 [Lithops describes how do it](https://github.com/lithops-cloud/lithops/tree/master/runtime) for most cloud providers.
 Use the [Dockerfile included in this project](Dockerfile).
 Having docker installed and configured in your computer, it should be something as simple as: